antododo/withdrawal-timer/README.md

 - cancel a withdraw request.
 - change the timer (will be effective only for new requests).
 - change the allowed address.

+## Feedbacks received

+[ ] There is an argument for allowing the existing allowed address to change the allowed address [ ] There's also an argument that the owner should be able to withdraw immediately [ ] the allowed address could be an argument inside the constructor instead of being hardcoded [ ] You could use the Ownable lib from Open Zeppelin instead of having your own stuff [ ] You should always work with ETH in units of Wei(the conversion from Eth to Wei can be made from the front-end) [ ] I see a few way to reduce gas too (like uint -> uint8 or uint64) [ ] public functions could be external too